prebid/prebid.github.io/dev-docs/modules/userId.md

             },
             storage: {
                 type: "cookie",
-                name: `"_pubcid"`,         // create a cookie with this name
+                name: "_sharedid",        // create a cookie with this name
-                expires: 365             // expires in 1 years
+                expires: 365              // expires in 1 year
             }
         }]
     }